Category: Deep Vein Thrombosis

 Vascular surgery is a highly specialized field, and there are only a few hundred surgeons in the United States who specialize in it.
 The majority of vascular surgeons are based in large metropolitan areas, and there are few rural areas that have vascular surgeons.

 Vascular surgery is a life-saving procedure in many cases.
 For example, an aortic aneurysm is a life-threatening condition that can lead to a ruptured aorta.
 If the aneurysm is detected early, it can be treated with surgery.
-If it is not detected until it is too late, the patient may die.
-Vascular surgery is a safe and effective procedure that can save lives.
 It is a highly specialized field, and patients should seek out a vascular surgeon who is experienced in treating the specific condition that they have.

 Understanding Deep Vein Thrombosis (DVT)